honwsn/tryCatchWrap/readme.md

-tryCatchWrap is a module for add try catch for most aync callbacks ,such xhr, timer, event listener callbacks.
+tryCatchWrap is a javascript module for add try catch for most aync callbacks ,such xhr, timer, event listener callbacks.

 1.require tryCatchWrap.js in your project